Table of Contents

 PERSONAL STATEMENT

-Seasoned professional with 6+ years of experience in enhancing the efficiency of office operations through administrative support.
+Seasoned professional with more than 6+ years of experience in enhancing the efficiency of office operations through administrative support.
 Ability to improve productivity and performance of senior management by providing secretarial/clerical services.
 Skilled in planning and delivering special projects within time-critical environments.
-Known as decisive and direct, yet flexible in providing optimal response to constantly changing assignments.
+Decisive and direct, yet flexible in providing optimal response to constantly changing assignments.

 WORK EXPERIENCE

-• Supported day-to-day office operations by providing quality administrative support
+• Support day-to-day office operations by providing quality administrative support

 • Facilitated the transition of paper-based files and record systems to an electronic records management system, reducing paper costs by 70%